With the popularity of CBD growing by the day and research on the benefits developing rapidly, confusion remains on one question: “Is CBD oil legal?”

 However, roadside drug tests only check for THC.

-This means as long as you are in a state where CBD is legal, and your CBD oil contains zero THC, you should be fine.
+This means as long as you live somewhere CBD is legal, and your CBD oil contains zero THC, you should be fine.

-The bottom line is that CBD is legal in the UK as long as the product contains less than 0.2% THC and is derived from EU-approved industrial hemp.
+The simply answer to the question “is CBD oil legal?” is: yes, it is legal in the UK as long as the product contains less than 0.2% THC and is derived from EU-approved industrial hemp.

-If you are interested in what CBD can do for you, we recommend checking out our post on the benefits, uses, side effects and risks of the compound.
+If you are interested in what CBD can do for you, we recommend checking out our post on the benefits of CBD oil.